Skip to content

 nixbuild.net tries to automatically select optimal resources for each build, minimizing both build time and unused CPU time.
 What it means for you as a user is that the builds will be as cheap and fast as possible, without you having to do anything.

-Each build can be allocated 1 to 16 CPUs, depending on its ability to make use of multiple CPUs.
-If nixbuild.net can't make an informed decision on resource allocation, the build will be assigned 2 CPUs.
+If nixbuild.net can't make an informed decision on resource allocation, the build will be assigned 2 CPUs (configurable with the default-cpu setting).

-The builds will be allocated as much memory as needed, but if a build uses an excessive amount of memory it will be cancelled.
-The exact memory limits are not yet formalised.
+The builds will be allocated as much memory as needed, but if a build uses an excessive amount of memory it can be cancelled.
+The exact memory limits are not published, and can vary over time and between different build platforms (Arm vs x86).
 In nixbuild.net, the memory allocated to a build is used both for the build's RAM requirements, but also for the storage of build output (both intermediate and final).
+If a build runs out of memory it will automatically be restarted with more memory, without affecting your Nix client.
+You will not be charged for the time spent by the build that ran out of memory, but if your build runs out of memory when it already has been allocated the maximum amount of memory available you will be charged for that run.

 How Does it Work?